My Favourite Corgi

 Because of this, a corgi with one dominant, one recessive gene will be short-haired.

-This means does however mean that, while less common, it is possible for two short-haired parents to have a fluffy corgi.
+This means that, while less common, it is possible for two short-haired parents to have a fluffy corgi.
 So, the ways to get a fluffy include:

-1. Two Fluffy Corgis: Who only have recessive genes to pass on.
+1. Two fluffy corgis: These corgis only have recessive genes to pass on.

 Phew!
 Got all that?